tinas/drawerly/docs/core/concepts/styling.md

 ### Basic Customization

-Override variables in your own CSS:
+Variables can be overridden in custom CSS:

 ```css
 [data-drawerly-root] {